 Get started writing your book today

 You want to write a book.
-You’ve heard that there’s money to be made (LOTS of money) writing ebooks for the Kindle and other ereader platforms.
+You’ve heard that there’s money to be made (LOTS of money) as a self-publisher when you write novels for the Kindle and other ereader platforms.

 You’re ready, willing and able, but… you don’t know how to start.

 Here’s how to prime your writing pump.